Home » Parent PLUS Loans

 Common problems with double consolidation to be aware of

-The Parent PLUS double consolidation process takes a lot of work but it can be worth it in terms of affordability when it's all said and done.
-That said, there are some common issues borrowers experience when executing the double consolidation loophole.
+The Parent PLUS double consolidation process takes a lot of work, but it can be worth it in terms of affordability when it's all said and done.
+That said, borrowers experience some common issues when executing the double consolidation loophole.

 Mistake #1: Making paperwork errors

 The most common problem we see with double consolidation denials is paperwork errors.
-This might include incorrectly entering the account number or loan code or not listing the loans properly.
+This might include incorrectly entering the account number or loan code or not listing the loans correctly.

 Paperwork mistakes can be avoided by watching the instructional video above or by working with one of our student debt experts.